 With the conditions of approval, the development of the site will comply with the adopted criteria, resulting in protection of the historic value of the district.
 The proposed new homes have been designed using elements of the Vernacular style with small building footprints.
 This approach to new construction will help to create contextual cohesiveness along 4th Ave. and within the Canemah Historic District.
 However, the new development will increase the density along 4th Ave. and create a cottage development in the Canemah Historic District, which does not currently have any cottage developments.
+On August 22, 2017 The Historic review Board approved by a vote of 4-0-0 to approve, with conditions, the designs of five cottage homes on the subject site.
+The number of cottages was reduced from six to five because the reduction of the one additional home would bring the proposed cottage development more into line with the density of the other sites found throughout the Canemah National Historic District.
+Reducing the number of dwelling would also reduce the impact of the development on the neighbors directly adjacent the subject site.

-Additionally, many of the proposed homes have design elements that are not typically on homes within the Canemah Historic District, and will need to be evaluated on an individual basis to determine the appropriateness of each home within the district.
+Additionally, many of the proposed homes have design elements that are not typically on homes within the Canemah Historic District, Staff and the HRB evaluated the design elements and have incorporated them into the housing analysis findings below and the conditions listed above.
 Please reference the Housing Analysis further in the document to review an additional analysis on each individual home.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.